asyncapi/training/VIDEO_5_SCRIPT.md

 When we talk about transparency, we refer to that attitude and methodology that allows controlling the financial aspects of a company to fulfill its mission and vision with the participation of all the people in an organization.
 Transparency requires obligations, clarity, and implication to sustain it.
 The information provided must be truthful, based on evidence that can be checked and verified.

-## What is open governance
+## Why open governance

 Open governance is a model that promotes the principles of transparency, integrity, accountability, and stakeholder participation in support of democracy and inclusive growth.
 Driven by the participation of all the people that make up a project, company, or institution, it promotes engagement and democracy.

 In the same way, this model facilitates working with collaboration among people who might be located in distant regions but who share the same values.
 The intention is to break down individualism and hierarchical archetypes while upholding a system that gives autonomy and decision-making power to its members.

 Therefore, all relevant project data are public.
 The developed tasks are accessible and open to the participation of the community.
-This is intended to cultivate an environment of trust and respect for to encourage users to collaborate.
+This is intended to cultivate an environment of trust and respect, encouraging users to collaborate.
 In this adaptable and flexible atmosphere, nothing is imposed or taken for granted.

-## Why AsyncAPI is committed to an Open Governance model
+## AsyncAPI governance model

 Partnering with Postman was a crucial moment for assuring the efforts of the AsyncAPI Initiative.
 This event was the propellant to accelerate the transfer of AsyncAPI to an open government foundation to assure the community that a single company does not control the AsyncAPI Initiative.
 In doing so, the specification safeguarded against private interests.